project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 The place and route process can be broken up into many steps such as placement, allocation, routing and routing table generation.
 Though some advanced applications may find it useful to break these steps appart, our circuit simulator, like many other applications, does not.
-As a result Rig provides the :py:func:`~rig.place_and_route.place_and_route_wrapper` function which saves us from the 'boilerplate' of doing each step seperately.
+Rig provides a :py:func:`~rig.place_and_route.place_and_route_wrapper` function which saves us from the 'boilerplate' of doing each step seperately.
 This function takes the graph description we constructed above and performs the place and route process